DekunZhang/chatgpt-docstring-generator/README.md

 ## License

-This repository is licensed under the MIT license.
+This repository is licensed under the Creative Commons Zero v1.0 Universal License (a.k.a.
+CC0).
 See the [LICENSE](LICENSE) file for more information.

 ## Effects and Research Process